businesspolicy/businesspolicy.github.io/_tutorials/internal-analysis/index.md

 Document your SBU identification process, your list of potential SBUs, and your final SBU selections with justifications in your NotebookLM.
 This will form the foundation for your subsequent competitive advantage analysis.

-Once you have clearly identified and documented your chosen SBUs, you are ready to proceed to **Section IV: Section 2: Competitive Advantage Drivers - Deep Dive into Customer Willingness to Pay.**
+Once you have clearly identified and documented your chosen SBUs, you are ready to proceed to the next section.

-Okay, Section IV is indeed a substantial and critical section.
-Let's break it down into manageable parts and build the content step-by-step.
-Here's a draft for **Section IV: Section 2: Competitive Advantage Drivers - Deep Dive into Customer Willingness to Pay**:

----

-**Section IV: Section 2: Competitive Advantage Drivers - Deep Dive into Customer Willingness to Pay**
+## Competitive Advantage Drivers - Deep Dive into Customer Willingness to Pay

 Having identified the key Strategic Business Units (SBUs) for your chosen company, we now delve into the core of competitive advantage analysis: understanding the drivers of **Customer Willingness to Pay (WTP)** and **Supplier Opportunity Cost (SOC)**.

-**Recap: Competitive Advantage Framework (WTP - SOC) - Industry and Customer Needs Shape These!**
+### Recap: Competitive Advantage Framework (WTP - SOC Wedge)
+{:.no_toc}

 Recall that competitive advantage, at its fundamental level, stems from creating a wider gap between customer willingness to pay (WTP) and supplier opportunity cost (SOC) relative to competitors.